sharryheb/books-react-express/README.md

 5. Click Remove to remove a book from your list.

-## MERN Stack
+## Tech Used
-MongoDB, Express.js, React.js, React Router, and Node.js
+MERN Stack: MongoDB, Express.js, React.js, and Node.js
 Google Books API